jameschen108/mlb-pitch-framing-analysis/METHODS.md

 Train/validation split for model selection is on `game_pk`, not on individual pitches.
 Pitches within a game share an umpire, a park, and that day's zone.
 Splitting by pitch puts correlated observations on both sides and makes validation loss optimistic — which defeats the purpose of splitting at all.
 The cost is that the split cannot land on exactly 20%; it landed on 19.93%.

 The same reasoning governs resampling: where a bootstrap is used, the unit is the game, not the pitch.
-The inflation this produces was measured rather than assumed — clustering widens standard errors by a factor of **1.21 to 1.29** on shadow-zone residual sums, smaller than the textbook warning suggests but not negligible.
+Clustering widens standard errors by a factor of **1.21 to 1.29** on shadow-zone residual sums — smaller than the textbook warning suggests, but not negligible.

 ### 2.3 The shadow zone